How PR And Social Media Can Maximise Your ROI On Events

 There’s a wide range of events your PR team can capitalise on for social media and PR.
 Of course, they’ll be able to do more with a speaking slot at a conference than attendance at a launch party, but it’s all relevant!
 In particular, let us know about the following…

-In particular, be sure to let your PRs know well in advance if you land yourself a gig at the following…
+In particular, be sure to let your PRs know well in advance if you land yourself a gig at any of the following:

 - Conference speaking slots